jbeguna04/Energize/README.md

 * Removed the special functions for ASUS Tablets
 * Fixed bugs which caused an application crash
 * Changed the database access method for better performance
+* Removed a lot of old code and dependencies to 3rd party libraries
-* Made some optimizations for Android 4.4
+* Made a few optimizations for Android 4.4

 ### Version 0.9.2 (Code: *106*, Released on: ***2013-11-04***) - [Changes][34]
 * Updated the GraphView library from version 3.0 to version 3.1